AccelByte/accelbyte-unreal-sdk-plugin/README.md

 ### Stop Using OSS

 Starting from March 13, 2018 at commit `48b28dd`, we stop using OnlineSubsystem (OSS).
 Now we use singleton class based on FModuleManager.
-If you still have `OnlineSubsystemJustice` folder on Plugins folder, please remove it, since it will break your game.
+If you still have `OnlineSubsystemJustice` folder in Plugins folder, please remove it, for it breaks your game.

 ## 7. Complete Documentation

 For more detailed documentation, please take a look on docs folder.
-There is a more specific documentation on each file.You can also use mkdocs to view this docs in HTML format.
+There is a more specific documentation on each file.
+You can also use mkdocs to view this docs in HTML format.

 Go to root folder of this repository, and run this command